-During her studies, she worked for three years as a copywriter for news and weather broadcasts on Deutsche Welle TV in Berlin and as an editorial assistant for various publishers.
-Her first two books, twin volumes of poetry, were published while she was still studying, her first novel shortly after she graduated.
+Tanja Dückers was born on September 25, 1968 in Berlin (West).
+She is the daughter of the art historian and George Grosz expert Alexander Dückers and the art historian Margarethe Dückers.
+After graduating from the Walther-Rathenau-Gymnasium (Berlin) and a long stay in the USA, Tanja Dückers studied German, Dutch, North American Studies and Art History at the Free University of Berlin and at the Universiteit van Amsterdam and completed her studies with an interdisciplinary thesis on the „Aesthetics of the Sublime in Modern Painting using Barnett Newman as an example“.
+During her studies, she worked as a news and weather reporter at Deutsche Welle TV in Berlin and as an assistant editor at various publishing houses, including Nicolaische Verlagsbuchhandlung.
+Her first two books, two volumes of poetry, were published while she was still a student, her first novel shortly after she graduated.
 Since her studies, Tanja Dückers has made her living as a freelance writer and journalist.
 She also teaches on German studies programmes outside Germany.